respeaker/seeed-voicecard/README.md

 We provide official support for using reSpeaker with the following OS:
 - 32-bit Raspberry Pi OS
-- 64-bit Raspberry Pi OS
+- 64-bit Raspberry Pi OS (experimental support)

 And following hardware platforms:
-- Raspberry Pi 3 (all models), Raspberry Pi 4 (all models)
+- Raspberry Pi 3 (all models), Raspberry Pi 4 (all models), Raspberry Pi Zero and Zero W

 Anything beyond the scope of official support is considered to be community supported.
 Support for other OS/hardware platforms can be added, provided MOQ requirements can be met.